 - Second pair belongs to minutes

-- For full hours (second pair is 00) you have to read the given time as “given number” + “hundred hours”
+- For full hours (the second pair is 00) you have to read the given time as “given number” + “hundred hours”

-- For other given time (second pair isn’t 00) you have to read it as “two pairs”
+- For other given time (the second pair isn’t 00) you have to read it as “two pairs”

 - If the hours or minutes begin with 0 you don’t have to forget to read also this 0 as “zero” or “oh” (using “oh” is more professional)

-Do you understand how to read Army Time?
+Do you understand how to read Military Time?
 If so, great job!
 But if not, don’t worry, here are some examples for you:

 |0300||Zero Three Hundred hours|

 |1200||Twelve Hundred hours|